 Finally, some may not have realized the severity of the situation.
 A 2013 analysis by the New York Department of Health and Mental Hygiene found that people who died of heat stroke in that city were not necessarily more likely to live alone than people who survived, in contrast to the 2003 European heat wave.
 However, the people who died in New York might not have been aware of the warning signs of heat stroke, the researchers wrote.
 Some people during the European heat wave probably thought they were going through an uncomfortable time and didn't recognize how precarious their survival was, Keller said.

-Phoenix, Tucson and other cities hit by the current heat wave are built for extreme temperatures, Keller said, so they're unlikely to see high levels of mortality.
+Regions used to high heat are built to keep people comfortable despite soaring temperatures, Keller said, so they're unlikely to see high levels of mortality.
 Most at-risk are low-income people or those living in marginal housing, such as mobile homes, he said.
 The United Kingdom is not accustomed to dealing with heat; a 2021 government report estimated that only 5% of homes in England have air conditioning.

 Arizona's Department of Health Services has shared the following tips for preventing heat illness: